oniatsu/HotSwitch-HS/README.md

 ```

 ## 3. Put a code at your Hammerspoon's `~/.hammerspoon/init.lua`
-If the file does not exist, create it.
+If the file does not exist, create it and add the codes.

 ```lua
 local hotswitchHs = require("hotswitch-hs/hotswitch-hs")